By M.P. Pellicer | Stranger Than Fiction Stories

 Dr. Altshuler found the horse's heart, lungs, thyroid, brain and abdominal organs were neatly cut out, with the edges of the skin mottled a deep black as if they were cauterized.
 The spinal column had been emptied.
-He wondered on what others had before, which was the complete absence of blood inside the animal or on the ground where she lay.
+He wondered why there was the complete absence of blood inside the animal, or on the ground where she lay.

 Finally Snippy's strange demise got some attention.
 The Aerial Phenomenon Research Organization (APRO) placed a guard at the gate.
 The Condon Committee, funded by the U.S. Air Force in those years, sent the carcass to be examined at the University of Colorado.

 Dr. Robert Adams examined Lady AKA Snippy and found no "unearthly reason" for the horse's death.

 The carcass was sent to the University of Colorado UFO Study Project, and examined by Dr. Ora Adams, head of the veterinary clinic.
 He claimed to find two .22 caliber bullet holes in the animal's hindquarters, and an infection caused by these injuries killed Snippy.